What is Yin Yoga?

 In this blog I will answer the question, What is Yin Yoga?

 Yin yoga is a transformational style of yoga when practised with Mindfulness of the breath and body.
 Yin yoga, as with all yoga, can work on all 4 dimensions of the body – the energetic, the physical, the mental and the emotional.
-The way in which we learn Yin Yoga through Sarah Powers also enhances our capability for learning mind training with specific styles of Shamatha and Vipassana Meditation practices.
+The way in which we learn Yin Yoga through Sarah Lo enhances our capacity for learning mind training with specific styles of Shamatha and Vipassana Meditation practices.
 We learn how to stabilise the mind and stay present in the moment during mini-meditation practices while we hold yin poses.

 On a physical level, we enhance flexibility within the body right through to the deeper connective tissues surrounding the joint capsules.
 The stable postures when practised correctly with soft muscular ease but allowing sufficient deep sensation to be felt, allows the ligaments to be loaded within their safe range of motion and this overtime enables strengthening of both ligaments and tendons to occur.
 The deeper fasciae layers are also reached and these layers released and can gain more ease of movement.
 Bone enhancement can also occur with stable postures where weight bearing on the bones can take place eg dragon and sphinx or seal pose.
 The body physically can heal as organ chi is brought back to balance when the particular meridians that run through these organs are stimulated.
 When there is healing and balance, the immune system improves, the circulatory system improves and the subtle energy body runs on a more harmonious level.